-Four defrost choices are preset in the oven.
+Five defrost choices are preset in the oven.
 The Defrost feature provides you with the best defrosting method for frozen foods, because the oven automatically sets the defrosting times for each food item according to the weight you enter.
 For added convenience, the Defrost feature includes a built-in tone mechanism that reminds you to check, turn over, separate, or rearrange the food during the defrost cycle.
-Four different defrosting presets are provided.
+Four different defrosting presets are provided, plus the option to set your own defrost time.

 - 1. Meat

 - 2. Poultry

 - 3. Fish

 - 4. Bread

-Touch Defrost and choose menu.
+- 5. Set Time

+Press Defrost Weight/Time multiple times to select the category you want.
 Then enter weight.
 Available weight ranges for Meat, Poultry, and Fish are 0.1 to 6.0 lbs.
 The available weight range for Bread is 0.1 to 1.0 lb.